 Countryside Stewardship Scheme

-We offer help with applications for Natural England’s Countryside Stewardship Scheme (higher tier, mid tier, capital grants, woodland support, catchment sensitive farming, facilitation fund, hedgerows and boundaries grant scheme).
+We offer help with applications for Natural England’s Countryside Stewardship Scheme (higher tier, mid tier, capital grants, woodland support, catchment sensitive farming, facilitation fund).

 Countryside Stewardship is an agri-environment scheme which provides funding to farmers and other land managers in England who deliver effective environmental management on their land.
 Its primary objectives are to: